-At the office of Mark Helms, DDS, we're pleased to offer leading solutions to improve your oral health and give you a smile you can feel confident sharing with the world.
+At the office of Mark Helms, DDS and Dalton Carruthers Hunt, DMD, we're pleased to offer leading solutions to improve your oral health and give you a smile you can feel confident sharing with the world.
 We give you back the complete smile you have lost and provide personalized solutions for all of your oral healthcare needs.
 To find out more about dental implants or schedule an appointment so that we can take a closer look at your smile, give us a call today.

 Dental implants are small, biocompatible surgical posts that behave in much the same way as the roots of natural teeth.
 Once placed and integrated with the surrounding bone, dental implants provide unparalleled support for single crowns, bridges, and dentures.
 As the most advanced method for the replacement of missing teeth, they offer satisfying, long-lasting, and functional solutions for rebuilding a complete smile.